 Late delivery is the single biggest driver of a negative delivery experience.
 Shoppers have far less tolerance for missed delivery windows than for baseline issues like damaged packages, difficult returns, or deliveries left in the wrong spot.
 When a delivery arrives late, it signals a broken promise that directly undermines brand confidence.

-Delivery failures risk brand reputation.
+In every case, no matter the shopper group, these delivery failures risk brand reputation.
 Most shoppers (62%) hold the retailer either fully or jointly responsible when deliveries go wrong, even if it’s the carrier’s responsibility.
-In practice, this means delivery failures are rarely viewed as external issues—they are inherent brand issues.

 Late delivery is #1 cause of negative delivery experiences